 The printing house

-In the middle of the 19th century, fur industry started to develop in Zhovkva, employing hundreds of Jewish workers.
-At the end of 1890, out of 7,143 inhabitants of Zhovkva, 3,783 were part of the Jewish community (53%).
-After World War I, according to the 1921 census, the Jewish community amounted to 3,718 people (47% of the population).
-In the interwar period, the number of inhabitants of Zhovkva grew, but the percentage of Jewish population decreased and in 1939 it constituted approx. 40% (4,270) out of all 11,100 inhabitants.
-The town was also inhabited by Poles (approx. 35%) and Ukrainians (approx. 25%).
+In the mid-19th century, Zhovkva turned into a hub of the fur industry providing employment to hundreds of Jewish workers.
+Towards the end of the 1890s, 3,783 of the 7,143 residents of Zhovkva, or about 53 percent, were members of the Jewish community.
+After World War I, according to the 1921 census, the Jewish community numbered 3,718 people (47 percent of the town population).
+In the interwar period, the population of Zhovkva grew, but by 1939, the percentage of Jews had decreased to about 40 percent (4,270 people) of the 11,100 town inhabitants.
+The town population also included Poles (approx. 35 percent) and Ukrainians (approx. 25 percent).

 World War II and the Holocaust

-After the war, a monument was erected on the site of the mass grave in the "Bór" forest.
-Another memorial can be found at the municipal cemetery, on the grave where the exhumed remains of people killed in the Zhovkva ghetto were buried.
+After the war, a memorial was erected at the site of the mass grave in the Bór forest.
+Another memorial was established at the municipal cemetery, at the gravesite where the exhumed remains of the victims of the Zhovkva ghetto were re-buried.

 The Jewish cemetery

-The Nazis also destroyed the old cemetery, founded in the early 17th century.
-The oldest matzevah preserved in the cemetery until the war, stood over the grave of Yitzhak, son of Abraham (d.
+The Nazis destroyed the old Jewish cemetery, established at the beginning of the 17th century.
+The oldest matzeva (tomb-stone), which was known to have been there before the war bore the name of certain Yitzhak, son of Abraham (d.
 1610).
-The last burials took place in 1943.
-During the German occupation, gravestones were used to build roads.
-The Jewish cemetery was finally destroyed in 1970.
-Tombstones were demolished and a big bazaar was organised in the place of the cemetery.
-Original baroque cemetery fence was preserved around one part of the bazaar and in its south-east part, next to the entrance, we can find the ohel commemorating the grave of a local tzadik Yitzhak (d.1737) and fragments of matzevah embedded in the fence.
+Thelast burials took place in 1943.
+During the German occupation, tombstones were used to build roads.
+The Jewish cemetery was eventually destroyed in 1970, when the communist authorities demolished dozens of Jewish cemeteries across the USSR, particularly in Ukraine.
+The tombstones were removed and a large marketplace was established on the former site of the cemetery.
+The original Baroque cemetery wall survived partially, and in the south-eastern part, next to the entrance to the marketplace, there is an ohel over the grave of the local 213 righteous man called Yitzhak (d.
+1737) and fragments of matzevot embedded in the wall.

 After the war

-A good place to start exploring Zhovkva is the Tourist Information Centre in the City Hall (Vicheva Square 1, tel. +38 032 522 24 98).
+A good place to start sightseeing in Zhovkva is the Tourist Information Centre located in the town hall at 1 Vicheva Sq. (tel. +38 032 522 24 98).